 - Hiring a driver is a great idea if you want to go exploring.
 It will set you back anywhere from $50 – $100/day, but it’s up to you to negotiate the rate.
 If you’re short on time it’s a great way to see a lot of Bali.
 You can set the schedule, rather than booking on a tour with a group and going at their pace.

 Water Safety in Bali

-- DO NOT consume the tap water in Bali.
+- One of the most important points we hope you take away from this Bali travel guide for first-timers is DO NOT consume the tap water in Bali.
 Always drink bottled water, even for brushing your teeth.
 Hotels will provide you with bottled water each day.
 If you swallow the water, you will get sick.
 Good bars and restaurants only used boiled and bottled water so don’t be concerned when drinking mixed drinks etc there.